opattison/oliverpattison.com/input/_pages/home.md

 permalink: /
 ---

-My name is Oliver and I am a photographer who shoots in a documentary style for families and small businesses.
+I am a photographer who shoots in a documentary style for individuals, families, and businesses.

 [Read more about me and my work](/about/).